 A night in Vancouver

 You’ll spend one night in the city of New Westminster, on the outskirts of Vancouver city before you head over to Vancouver Island by ferry the following day – but don’t worry you’ll be back to explore properly at the end of your trip!

 Untouched Orca Bay

-Telegraph Cove, a small fishing village in the Johnstone Strait is, in our opinion, the best place to spot killer whales in Canada.
+Telegraph Cove and Port McNeill are small fishing villages in the Johnstone Strait is, in our opinion, the best place to spot killer whales in Canada.
 Here, the migration route runs close to the coast, and from the beginning of July until the end of September you can admire these impressive animals.
 You’ll travel on a scenic windy road, through dense forest to get to your comfortable lodge either located near Telegraph Cove or in nearby picture-perfect Port McNeill.

 During your stay, you’ll board a boat and head out in search of whales.
 The chance of seeing orcas here is very high, around 90%, so make sure you have your camera and binoculars at the ready.
 Travel through peaceful waters between green islands and hold your breath as the majestic fins rise out of the water.
 The underwater microphone lets you hear the deep humming noises of the killer whales.